Armoredlamb/Deployment-Compliance-Checker/README.md

 # Deployment-Compliance-Checker
-Checks column A and identifies rows that only exist once instead of twice.
+Checks column A of a csv and identifies rows that only exist once instead of twice.

 Then exports full rows to a new excel sheet.